Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - Breakdown the farm expenses

 # TO DO LISTS
-- OTP for forget password using SMTP
 - Notification should be able to fetch data from the reminders
 - add a logic where if the status of the pig is sold it will automatically change the category in the database into income
 - Integrate backend logic for Farm
-- Merge the logic to the front end
+- Merge the logic for to the front end
 - add logic for the following expenses: medical expenses, transportation expenses, and other expenses.
+- Merge the logic for forget password to the front end